 - A. It is the policy of the District that all new hires, promotions, reclassifications and administrative transfers shall have a probationary period, except as noted below. - B. The standard probationary period for all classified positions is twelve (12) months or 2,080 hours.
 Prior to the expiration of the 2,080 hour probationary period, an initial probationary employee may be released from District service at any time.
-Such rejection is not a disciplinary action and may not be grieved. - C. An employee who has already passed their initial probationary period and is appointed, promoted, or demoted to another classification (excluding flexibly staffed classes) must satisfactorily complete a probationary period of six (6) months or 1,040 hours.
+Such rejection is not a disciplinary action and may not be grieved. - C. An employee who has already passed their initial probationary period and is appointed, promoted, or demoted to another classification (excluding flexibly staffed classes), must satisfactorily complete a probationary period of twelve (12) months or 2,080 hours.
 An employee serving a promotional probationary period may be returned to their former classification if it is determined by the Appointing Authority that the employee is not passing their probationary period.
-Such rejection is not a disciplinary action and may not be grieved. - D. Employees who have already passed their initial probationary period and are reclassified to a new class who are found by the District to have been performing the duties of the new class for at least twelve (12) months or 2,080 hours will not be placed in probationary status. - E. In addition, an employee who is administratively transferred or competitively promotes from a position in one class to another position in the same class does not need to complete a probationary period unless the initial probationary period has not been concluded or it is requested by the Appointing Authority.
+Such rejection is not a disciplinary action and may not be grieved. - D. Employees who have already passed their initial probationary period and are reclassified to a new class who are found by the District to have been performing the duties of the new class for at least twelve (12) months or 2,080 hours, will not be placed in a probationary status. - E. In addition, an employee who is administratively transferred or competitively promotes from a position in one class to another position in the same class does not need to complete a probationary period unless the initial probationary period has not been concluded or it is requested by the Appointing Authority.
 In cases where the administrative transfer is management initiated, the employee will not need to complete a probationary period.

-F. New Hires or Initial Probationary Employees shall have all rights under this MOU except in cases of suspension, demotion, or termination, or as specifically excluded.
-Formatted: Font: Bold E ← Formatted: No bullets or numbering
+F. New Hires or Initial Probationary Employees shall have all rights under this MOU, except in cases of suspension, demotion, or termination, or as specifically excluded.

-ARTICLE 13.
+ARTICLE 12.
 CLASSIFICATION